idealo/imagededup/README.md

 ```bash
 imagededup find-duplicates --image_dir path/to/image/directory --method PHash
 ```
-For more information on the available options use the `--help` flag.
+Use the `--help` flag to get more information on the available options.

 For more examples, refer [this](https://github.com/idealo/imagededup/tree/master/examples) part of the repository.